 We are immensely proud of our Sixth Formers who are role models for the rest of our students.
-Many of them take full advantage of a range of leadership opportunities available to them including: - Head Students and Sixth Form Student Leadership Team -An elected role for students who are the main voice of the student body and have regular meetings with the Principal. - Prefects a traditional leadership opportunity available to students who want to play a more active role in their school community; helping out with school events and important leadership roles during the school week. - Mental Health Peer Mentoring full training is provided to enable our Sixth Form to work as peer mentors for younger students. - Year 11 Academic Mentoring Year 13 students provide academic mentoring and advice for some of our Year 11 higher attainers. - Form Council Reps A chance to represent your tutor group at year council meetings. - Student Council Focus Groups Our senior prefects work in special teams focusing on whole-school projects that feed into the school's CARE values (Community, Aspiration, Respect and Excellence). - Subject Specialists An opportunity for Year 12s and 13s to help out with students in the Learning Development Department or in Year 7 and Year 8 lessons.
-In addition to these activities, our Sixth Form students enjoy numerous other enrichment opportunities including school trips, guest lectures, a new driver awareness course, Duke of Edinburgh Gold Award, World Challenge UK and the Year 13 Prom.
+Many of them take full advantage of a range of leadership opportunities available to them including: - Head Students and Sixth Form Student Leadership Team An elected role for students who are the main voice of the student body and have regular meetings with the Principal. - Prefects a traditional leadership opportunity available to students who want to play a more active role in their school community; helping out with school events and important leadership roles during the school week. - Mental Health Lead Ambassadors for a range of opportunities full training is provided to enable our Sixth Form to work as peer mentors for younger students.

+- Year 11 Academic Mentoring Year 13 students provide academic mentoring and advice for some of our Year 11 higher attainers. - Form Council Reps A chance to represent your tutor group at year council meetings. - Student Council Focus Groups Our senior prefects work in special teams focusing on whole-school projects that feed into the school's CARE values (Community, Aspiration, Respect and Excellence). - Subject Specialists An opportunity for Year 12s and 13s to help out with students in the Learning Development Department or in Year 7 and Year 8 lessons.
+In addition to these activities, our Sixth Form students enjoy numerous other enrichment opportunities including school trips, guest lectures, Duke of Edinburgh Gold Award, World Challenge UK and the Year 13 Prom.
+Passport All students with good attendance, punctuality and study habits are rewarded with a passport in Year 12 allowing them to study at home. \see subject information pages for further details